A Travel Price Comparison for Families, Couples, and Backpackers Corfu vs. San Remo for Food, Beaches, Families, and Couples

 San Remo

-Known for it's food and restaurant scene, Corfu is always at the top of any foodie's travel list.
+For foodies, Corfu is an obvious choice, as it is one of the food capitals of the world.
 The island's local dishes are heavily influenced by the surrounding areas.
 You'll find similarities to Greek and Venetian dishes as well France and Mediterranean flavors.
 Common ingredients include wine, garlic, cloves, cinnamon, and allspice and several traditional dishes that you should try include pastitsado (red wine stew), sofrito (garlic seasoned beef), and veal fricando (roasted veal).

-Dining out in San Remo is an experience not to be missed.
+With its innovative style combined with traditional elements, San Remo makes for a great culinary experience.
 The local restaurants are charming and sell a number of local specialties.
 Many traditional dishes are made with rabbit or chicken.
 There are also vegetable pies and sardenaira, which is a type of pizza that's made with tomatoes, garlic, and anchovies.
 Also make sure you pick up Baci di Sanremo, which are soft chocolate biscuits that are available in local bakeries.

 Is Corfu or San Remo Better for Nightlife?